In the first part of our post, we ran through the cheap and basic. Today, we’ll cover more comprehensive planning models.

 It’s also worth noting that creating business models that have too many choices for how the advisor gets paid can also be problematic, as clients become paralyzed by the paradox of choice and become unable to make a decision at all.
 In other words, simplicity reins in this regard, and represents an opportunity to help clients through their sometimes irrational decision-making process, so the model shouldn’t offer too many different choices at once that may be confusing to both prospective clients and potential referrers.

 Growing a Successful Gen X/Gen Y Practice

-Ultimately, the reality is that it's not actually that difficult to create a business model that can effectively serve Gen X or Gen Y and still be profitable, especially if the business is built lean from the start with a goal of establishing a steady income for the owner.
+Ultimately, the reality is that it’s not actually that difficult to create a business model that can effectively serve Gen X or Gen Y and still be profitable, especially if the business is built lean from the start with a goal of establishing a steady income for the owner.
 All of these business models can generate a reasonable amount of net income for a financial planner, with some or all of the income recurring annually for further stability.
 Instead, the key—or alternatively, the great challenge—of building a successful practice is really about the ability to market and grow the practice to generate a sufficient number of clients in the first place.
 In fact, the reality is that “marketing challenges” is already the primary reason that financial planners fail to serve the majority of Americans.
 Simply put, the difficulty is not how to be profitable serving the majority of Americans, but how to reach enough of them to serve in the first place.

 Accordingly, this article suggests not only some business models, but also some guidance about how to market and position them, which can then be supplemented by networking and referral strategies, social media- and blogging-based inbound marketing strategies for financial planners, and more.
 Although without a doubt, the rise of technology and the digital age for financial planners, with the explosion of outsourcing options, makes it easier than ever to build a profitable practice focused on Gen X and Gen Y.